Stitch Fest 2023 Was Sew Much Fun: Word on the Street

 Word on the Street: Loveland Stitch Fest ’23 Was Sew Much Fun!

 The act of crafting something with your own hands is an empowering and rewarding process.
-We couldn’t be more excited have been in Loveland, CO with thousands of other crafters for the first Maker Festival of 2023.
+We couldn’t be more excited have been in Loveland, CO with thousands of other crafters for Stitch Fest 2023 and Yarn Fest 2023 — the first Maker Festival of 2023.

 Our days were spent immersed in workshops and taking a deep dive into knitting, spinning, quilting, and garment sewing, all while having the time of our lives.
 We had amazing moments over the last four days, full of creativity, inspiration, and community building.